alvinwan/three.depth.js/README.md

 The nice part is that three.js already computes the depth of each pixel, from a given camera, when rendering.
 However, the problem is that this depth is not directly accessible.
 Instead, (1) the depth texture can be rendered as a color texture in a second scene, and (2) that color texture can then be read.

-1. The depth texture loses precision during the translation into discretized color values, so for higher precision ([example](http://alvinwan.com/threejs.depth/examples/precision.html)), you can use a base 256 representation for depth.
+1. The depth texture loses precision during the translation into discretized color values, so for higher precision ([example](http://alvinwan.com/three.depth.js/examples/precision.html)), you can use a base 256 representation for depth.

 2. The color texture in your second scene is applied to a flat plane.
 The camera in this scene is an orthographic camera pointed at the flat plane.
 Once this second scene is rendered to a render target your choice, you then have a depth map to do whatever you want with!

-In the examples above, we show how to display this depth map ([example](http://alvinwan.com/threejs.depth/examples/basic.html)), download the depth map ([example](http://alvinwan.com/threejs.depth/examples/export.html)), and download a 360 depth map in equirectangular format ([example](http://alvinwan.com/threejs.depth/examples/export360.html))

 ## "Deploy"